 Hunter led the 2005 Mizzou team to a 25-5 overall record and a 7-4 mark against top-25 teams that season with four of those wins coming against top-10 programs.
 The 25-5 mark is the best winning percentage in a single season in program history and the team achieved a No. 7 national ranking, the best-ever for the volleyball program.
 The 16 wins during Big 12 play that season were also a program-best.
 Upon her graduation, Hunter was one of only 15 players in Division I history to have amassed more than 6,000 career assists.

-The former Tiger setter resumed her professional volleyball career this year with Valencianas de Juncos in Puerto Rico where she was named team captain.
-She has been playing in Puerto Rico since January and will continue to play until April.
-Prior to her career in Puerto Rico, Hunter had been serving as a graduate assistant in the Mizzou Total Person Program and served as the color analyst for Mizzou volleyball matches on Mizzou All-Access.
+The former Tiger setter resumed her professional volleyball career in 2011 with Valencianas de Juncos in Puerto Rico where she was named team captain.
+She played one season in Puerto Rico before returning to Mizzou as an assistant coach.
+Prior to her career in Puerto Rico, Hunter had been serving as a graduate assistant in the Mizzou Total Person Program and served as the color analyst for Mizzou volleyball matches on the Mizzou Network.
 She served as a volunteer assistant coach with the Tigers back in the fall of 2006 as well.